-4. Simulated Phishing
+4. Simulated Phishing Training for Employees

 Along with cybersecurity awareness training comes practice at recognizing fraudulent messages that ask recipients to click a link, download an attachment or do something they wouldn’t otherwise do – like transfer money.
 The user’s response to simulated phishing identifies those people who are more at risk for falling for a scam, and automatically follows up with more practice to develop better judgment.